Occupational Safety and Health/Disaster Prevention

 Groupwide Environmental Performance

 The DIC Group quantifies the environmental inputs (consumption of energy and other resources) and outputs (emissions into the environment) of its operating activities, and uses its findings to formulate far-reaching and efficient strategies for reducing its environmental footprint.
-The chart below is a comprehensive illustration of the environmental impact of the Group’s operating activities in Japan and in other countries and territories.
-The chart below shows environmental impact for two key items (total energy consumption and total water consumption) and three output items (emissions into the air, emissions into water and emissions into soil) in two categories: CO₂ emissions, total wastewater discharged and industrial waste disposed of as landfill.
-(Data for the DIC Group in Japan also includes emissions of targeted substances into the air, water and soil of NOx and SOx, as well as COD in wastewater.)
-Beginning in fiscal year 2022, data for the DIC Group in other countries and territories includes that for the Colors & Effects pigments business, which joined the DIC Group in July 2021.
+The chart on the next page is a comprehensive illustration of the environmental impact of the Group’s operating activities in Japan and in other countries and territories.
+This chart shows environmental impact in fiscal year 2023 for two key items (total energy consumption and total water consumption) and three output items (emissions into the air, emissions into water and emissions into soil) in three categories: CO₂ emissions, total wastewater discharged and industrial waste disposed of as landfill.
+(Data for the DIC Group in Japan also includes emissions of substances targeted under pollutant release and transfer registers (PRTRs) into the air, water and soil of NOx and SOx, as well as COD in wastewater.)